-Employment of math occupations is projected to grow 28 percent from 2016 to 2026, much faster than the average for all occupations, which will result in about 50,200 new jobs.
-Growth is anticipated as businesses and government agencies continue to emphasize the use of big data, which math occupations can analyze.
+Employment in math occupations is projected to grow 28 percent from 2020 to 2030, much faster than the average for all occupations, and will add about 67,200 jobs.
+Growth is anticipated as businesses and government agencies continue to emphasize the use of big data, which math occupations analyze.

 The wage at which half of the workers in the occupation earned more than that amount and half earned less.
 Median wage data are from the BLS Occupational Employment Statistics survey.

 Typical level of education that most workers need to enter this occupation.